taylorzr/kitty-meow/README.md

 # Kitty-Meow

-Meow is a kitty terminal extension for working with projects.
-It allows you to easily switch between projects, and load them either from local directories or github.
+Meow is a kitty terminal extension for working with projects, where each kitty tab is a different project.
+It allows you to fuzzy switch between projects, and load them either from local directories or github.

-If you've used tmux sessions.
-This is similar to switching between sessions, but allows you to create new sessions as well.
+If you've used tmux, this is similar to switching between sessions, but allows you to create new sessions as well.

 ![Meow Screenshot](screenshot.png)

+## Usage

+Call your project mapping, e.g. ctrl-p, and hit enter to select.
+Initially, tabs & local projects are listed, but you can show remote, local project only, or tabs only.

+On select

+* if the project is already in a tab, meow switches to that tab
+* if the project is a local dir, meow creates a new tab
+* if the project is github, meow clones to the first --dir, and creates a new tab

 ## Installation